ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | `custom`       | `custom`          | 1 - 100 IOPS/GB |   100 - 48,000 | 1024 MB/s      | 10 GB - 16,000 GB|
 {: caption="Table 1.
 Block Storage profiles and performance levels." caption-side="bottom"}

-^1^ IOPS values are based on 16k IO size.
+^1^ IOPS values are based on 16k I/O size.

 ^2^ Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
 The higher the IOPS that you specify, the higher the throughput.
 Maximum throughput is 1024 MBps.